tarun-veeraraghavan-mv/Stratify/README.md

    docker-compose up --build
    ```

-3. Provision AWS resources using terraform:
+3. Provision AWS resources using terraform: (Make sure terraform is installed locally in your system if not visit 👉 [here!](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli))
    ```bash
    terraform init
    terraform apply
    ```

-4. Run the server:
+4. Run the server: (Can also use inbuilt tool in your favorite Java IDE)
    ```bash
    cd server
    mvn clean install